jvegasbsc/ESMValTool/doc/sphinx/source/writing.rst

 This will search recursively for test files and execute these tests.
 A statistic on success and failures is provided at the end of execution.
-More details on using nose can be found in the package’s documentation (https://nose.readthedocs.org/en/latest/).
+More details on using nose can be found in the package's documentation (https://nose.readthedocs.org/en/latest/).

 To run integration tests for each diagnostic, a small script needs to be